t0t0r0-cat/AudioMuse-AI/README.md

 For detailed documentation on each environment variable, have a look at the parameter chapter.

+**Note:**
+  > The same instruction used for Navidrome could apply to other Mediaserver that support Subsonic API.
+LMS for example is supported, only remember to user the Subsonic API token instead of the password.

 ## **Quick Start Deployment on K3S**